Thursday, March 19, 2026

 where the author himself once worked

 The majority of Death of a Lake is devoted to Bony sounding out the handful of inhabitants of this remote outstation about past events there.
-The local men, headed by Overseer Richard Martyr, are sufficiently but not especially memorably characterized, while the women, a mother and daughter by the surname of Fowler, are more memorable.
+The local men, headed by Overseer Richard Martyr, are sufficiently but not especially memorably characterized, while the women, a mother and daughter from Broken Hill by the surname of Fowler, are more memorable.
 "These two quarreling women gave [the outstation] life."

 Like two true daughters of Eve, however, the mother and daughter, while they have come to this homosocial environment and domesticated it with feminine cookery and cleaning, have also infested it with the vipers of sexual provocation and designing womanly wiles.

 Bony knows, we are informed, "that to be a wanton a woman needed no training."
-Warns a trucker of Lake Otway: "Women!
+Warns a trucker darkly of Lake Otway: "Women!
 You go careful with the women at Lake Otway!...Ruddy termites, both of 'em.
 They eats into a man's dough from the inside out."

-workmen at a station
+workmen at a sheep station

 All they thinks about is what they can get out of a bloke.
 Only the blacks get their women in a corner and keeps 'em there....They gives their women a beltin' every Sunday morning regular, and there's never no arguing or ruddy funny business during the week.